dmahugh/weather-tracker/README.md

 If you've ever worked with a managed cloud database service that requires you to whitelist a new IP address every time you stop at a coffee shop to do a bit of hacking (no comment), you'll appreciate this hassle-free approach.
 You just set it up once and forget about it.
 And I found the proxy surprisingly fast &mdash; it _feels_ like a local connection.

-You need to remember to start up the proxy before running you do any development and testing.
-I'm running on Windows, so I created a ```start_proxy.bat``` batch file with this line in it:
+You need to remember to start up the proxy before testing your code, and I'm running on Windows so I created a ```start_proxy.bat``` batch file with this line in it:

 ```
 start cmd.exe /c "cloud_sql_proxy -instances=<database_instance_connection_string>"